Statistical Emulations of Human Operational Motions in Industrial Environments: Abstract

 \section{Abstract}

-This paper addresses the critical and challenging task of developing emulators for simulating human operational motions in industrial workplaces.
-We conceptualize human motion as a sequence of human body shapes and develop statistical generative models for sequences of (body) shapes of human workers.
-We model these sequences as a continuous-time stochastic process on a Riemannian shape manifold.
-This modeling is challenging due to the nonlinearity of the shape manifold, variability in execution rates across observations, infinite dimensionality of stochastic processes, and population variability within and across action classes.
-This paper proposes multiple solutions to these challenges, incorporating time warping for temporal alignment, Riemannian geometry for tackling nonlinearity, and Shape- and Functional-PCA for dimension reduction.
-It imposes a Gaussian model on the resulting Euclidean spaces, uses them to emulate random sequences in an industrial setting and evaluates them comprehensively.
+This paper tackles the challenging problem of developing emulators for human operational motions in industrial workplaces.
+We represent human motion as time-indexed sequences of body shapes and formulate a statistical generative model for these shape sequences.
+The sequences are modeled as continuous-time stochastic processes on a Riemannian shape manifold.
+Key challenges include the manifold’s nonlinearity, variability in motion execution rates, the infinite-dimensional nature of the processes, and population-level variability across action classes.
+Deep learning methods are ineffective due to the small training samples typically available in this domain.
+To address these issues, we integrate a number of tools: temporal alignment via time warping, Riemannian geometry for handling nonlinearities, and shape- and functional-PCA for dimensionality reduction.
+A Gaussian model is then imposed on the reduced Euclidean spaces to emulate random motion sequences, which are then evaluated in representative industrial scenarios.
+We utilize a number of metrics to validate randomly generated shape sequences.

 {\it Keywords:} statistical shape analysis, shape sequence, human activity models, industrial activities, motion models, digital twins.